History of Bolivia (1920–1964): Rise of the Nationalist Revolutionary Movement

-The sexenio, 1946–52
+Sexenio, 1946–1952

 The six years preceding the 1952 National Revolution are known as the sexenio.
-During this period, members of the Conservative Party tried to stem the growth of the left, but they ultimately failed, because they could not halt the economic decline and control the growing social unrest.
+During this period, members of the Conservative Party tried to stem the growth of the left.
+Still, they failed because they could not halt the economic decline and control the growing social unrest.
 Enrique Hertzog Garaizabal (1947–49), who was elected president in 1947 after the interim rule of a provisional junta, formed a coalition cabinet that included not only the concordancia but also the PIR.
-He hoped to retain the backing of the Conservative Party forces by not increasing taxes, but he tried also to gain labor support, relying on the PIR to mobilize the workers.
+He hoped to retain the backing of the Conservative Party forces by not increasing taxes, but he also tried to gain labor support, relying on the PIR to mobilize the workers.

-The labor sector did not cooperate with the government and the PIR became discredited because of its alliance with the conservative forces.
-In 1946 the workers endorsed the Thesis of Pulacayo, in which the miners called for permanent revolution and violent armed struggle for the working class.
+The labor sector did not cooperate with the government, and the PIR became discredited because of its alliance with the conservative forces.
+In 1946, the workers endorsed the Thesis of Pulacayo, in which the miners called for permanent revolution and violent armed struggle for the working class.
 As the labor sector became more radical, the government resorted more and more to oppression, and confrontations increased.
 The dismissal of 7,000 miners and the brutal suppression of yet another uprising in Catavi in 1949 made any cooperation between the government and the workers impossible.
 The MNR emerged as the dominant opposition group.
 Although most of its leaders, including Paz Estenssoro, were in exile in Argentina, the party continued to be represented in the Chamber of Deputies and the Senate.
 During the sexenio, the party, despite its predominantly middle-class background, repeatedly took the side of the workers and adopted their radical ideology.
 The MNR also came to support the defense of Indian rights, as violence in the countryside increased when the promises given at the National Indigenous Congress were not fulfilled.